pytroll/pyresample/README.md

 on Python 3.4+.
 Pyresample will drop Python 2.7 at the end of 2019.

 [Documentation](https://pyresample.readthedocs.org/en/latest/)

-Look at [pytroll.github.io](http://pytroll.github.io/) for more information.
+See [pytroll.github.io](http://pytroll.github.io/) for more information on the PyTroll group and related packages.